 As one of the largest regions in the world, the Commonwealth of Independent States (CIS) region holds many opportunities for businesses.
 However, companies risk facing regulatory sanctions if they don’t consider local specifics when onboarding users.
 Penalties may include hundreds of thousands of dollars in fines or total seizure of business activity.

-This article provides best practices and practical tips for performing KYC checks on CIS customers that can help to avoid sanctions and fraud.
+This article provides best practices for performing KYC checks on CIS customers that can help to avoid sanctions and fraud.

-The CIS is an intergovernmental organization that oversees economic and political cooperation between eleven post-Soviet republics: Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
-In this article, we’ll also cover Georgia, a former CIS member.
+The CIS is an intergovernmental organization that oversees economic and political cooperation between ten post-Soviet republics: Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, and Uzbekistan.
+In this article, we’ll also cover Ukraine and Georgia, former CIS members.

 Businesses that onboard customers in the CIS region should consider AML and data protection obligations of the member countries.